 |Gas and electricity||Disconnection|

 |TV licence||Criminal offence that could lead to a fine|

 |Tax and VAT||Seizure of goods or bankruptcy|

 Any debts that do not count as a priority debt are automatically classed as a non priority debt.
-Common non-priority debts are unsecured loans with banks and door-step lenders and pay day lenders. (‘Unsecured’ means your home has not been used as security for the loan).
+Common non-priority debts are unsecured loans with banks and door-step and online lenders and pay day lenders. (‘Unsecured’ means your home has not been used as security for the loan).

 Although not paying non-priority debts can cause problems (including court action to recover the debt) because these problems are not as serious as the consequences of failing to pay priority debts it is important to pay your priority debts first.